-Are you like me, scrambling to figure out what’s for dinner at 4pm?
-If you are looking for ways to cook a healthy, simple but delightful meal in a short period of time, then look no further!
+Are you like me, scrambling to figure out what’s for dinner at the last minute?
+If you are looking for ways to cook a healthy, simple but delightful meal in a short period of time, look no further!
 Your solution is an Instant Pot!

-My husband came home several months ago with a new Instant Pot.
-He received it as a gift from one of the companies he uses for his job as a promo and thought I would be thrilled.
-I’m embarrassed to say I knew little about them and at the time I was working long hours so… I threw it in a corner and simply forgot about it.
+My husband came home several months ago with a new Instant Pot knock off called “Nuwave”.
+He received it as a gift from one of the companies as a promo.
+He thought I would be thrilled.
+I’m embarrassed to say I knew very little about them at the time.
+I was working long hours so… I threw it in a corner and simply forgot about it.

-Several months later after wrapping up a contracting job with a company, I had some time to start thinking about food planning again and remembered the Instant Pot collecting dust in the corner.
+Several months later after wrapping up a contracting job with a company, I had some time to start thinking about food planning again.
+That’s when I remembered the Instant Pot collecting dust in the corner.
 I opened the box up and surprisingly it was easy to set up.
-When I say easy, I mean I didn’t have to follow directions!
+When I say easy, I didn’t have to follow directions!

 Having no idea what was going to be my first experiment, I looked in the freezer and noticed a whole chicken.
 The Instant Pot gives “instant” gratification, right?
 I googled “instant pot frozen whole chicken” and sure enough, several websites came up.
 One website promised the frozen chicken would be complete in 30 to 50 minutes?!!!
 Are you serious?!!
 I had to try this recipe out.

 I cut up an onion and spread it evenly on the bottom, threw a cup of water in, placed the trivet on the bottom (part of the accessories in the box) and rubbed some spices all over.
 I used a wonderful recipe for the spices I discovered years ago on the 100 days of Real Food website.
 You’ll be excited to see most ingredients will be found in your spice rack.